-Much like applying for an overdraft or bank loan, if you have poor credit you're unlikely to get a mobile contract.
+Much like applying for an overdraft or bank loan, if you have poor credit you're unlikely to get a mobile contract for a brand new, high-end phone.
 But the good news is, you can still get a deal.
 See below to find out how…

 So they can be sure that you’ll pay your bills on time, mobile phone networks carry out credit checks.

 To that end, its important to make sure you’re on top of your payments, as a poor credit score can make securing a phone contract very difficult.

 If you’ve been refused a contract, it’s important to work out why.
 Typically, you might have been rejected because: